Seagate/SystemsRedfishPy/readme.md

 ## Quick Tutorial

-This client can run in either an interactive mode, or by parsing a script files.
+This client can run in either an interactive mode, or by parsing a script file.
 This quick tutorial demonstrates the interactive mode.
 All commands entered at the prompt can also be pasted into a text file and run as a script.

 Open a terminal window and change directories to the SystemsRedfishPy folder.
 Run the command 'python redfishAPI.py'